 Screening: The Centers for Disease Control and Prevention (CDC) recommends that all pregnant women without a medical history of GBS be screened late in pregnancy, when they are approximately 35 to 37 weeks along.
 Screening doesn’t occur sooner because a woman’s GBS status can change.
 Plus, there is a greater risk for “missed” cases when the screening is done too long before labor begins.
 The screening process is simple—a cotton swab is used to collect a sample from the vagina and rectum and then sent to a lab for testing.
 If you test positive, remind your health care team during labor.

-Antibiotics: Pregnant women, who meet any of the following criteria, should receive IV antibiotics during labor (ideally for at least four hours) to protect their newborns from infection.
+Antibiotics: Pregnant women, who meet any of the following criteria, should receive intravenous (IV) antibiotics during labor (ideally for at least four hours) to protect their newborns from infection.

 - Test positive for GBS during routine screening.